bebosudo/ML-DA/README.md

 ## "First time only" config

-Python 3 is required: if you installed python 3 using your distribution package manager or by compiling it from source you should already have `pip3` installed, otherwise install it following [these instructions](https://pip.pypa.io/en/stable/installing/).
+Python3 is required: if you installed python 3 using your distribution package manager or by compiling it from source you should already have `pip3` installed, otherwise install it following [these instructions](https://pip.pypa.io/en/stable/installing/).

 I suggest to use a virtual-environment (virtualenv) to set up a dedicated sandbox for this project.
 Moreover, to better manage different virtualenvs, I suggest to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html).